fossgis/booklet2018/README.md

 pdflatex master.tex
 ```

+## Contributing

+The PDF has been submitted to the print shop on 2018-03-08.
+Therefore pull requests and issues are disabled for this repository.

 ## License

 This booklet is licensed under [Creative Commons Attribution Share-Alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/) if not otherwise stated.
 Logos are not available under that license.